makersacademy/news-summary-challenge/README.md

 ```
 As a busy politician
-I can see all of today's headlines in one place
 So I know what the big stories of the day are
+I want to see all of today's headlines in one place
 ```

 ```
 As a busy politician
+So that I have something nice to look at
 I can see a relevant picture to illustrate each news article when I browse headlines
-So that I have something nice to look at
 ```

 ```